William Whitshed: Background and early career

-He was born in Dublin to a long-established family of Dublin merchants who also played a prominent part in politics; his father Thomas Whitshed (1645- 1697) sat in the Irish House of Commons as member for Carysfort and was also a practising barrister.
+He was born in Dublin to a long-established family of Dublin merchants who also played a prominent part in politics; his father Thomas Whitshed (1645–1697) sat in the Irish House of Commons as member for Carysfort and was also a practising barrister.
 His mother was Mary Quin, daughter of Mark Quin, who became one of Dublin's richest citizens and was Lord Mayor of Dublin 1667–68, and his wife, Mary Roche.
-William was the eldest of thirteen children.
+William was the eldest of thirteen children; a younger brother was Samuel Walter Whitshed.
 His grandfather, Mark Quin, had committed suicide in 1674 by cutting his throat with a razor in Christ Church Cathedral, Dublin, apparently because he believed that his wife was unfaithful to him, a fact which Swift and other enemies of Whitshed later seized on to humiliate him.

 James Quin, one of the most famous actors of his time, was the son of Whitsed's uncle, the elder James Quin (died 1710), another barrister.
 The younger James unsuccessfully claimed a share of the Quin fortune, but could not prove that his parents had been lawfully married.
 Whitshed was one of the heirs who benefited from James's failure to make out his claim.
-William's sister Mary married the politician and judge John Parnell (1680–1727), who was a brother of the poet Thomas Parnell and an ancestor of Charles Stewart Parnell.
+William's sister Mary married the politician and judge John Parnell, who was a brother of the poet Thomas Parnell and an ancestor of Charles Stewart Parnell.
 Whitshed advanced his brother-in-law's career, although Swift was one of many who regarded Parnell as a "booby".
 Admittedly Swift extended his feud with Whitshed to his entire family, and would have been unlikely to see any good in his brother-in-law.

 Whitshed entered Middle Temple in 1694 and was called to the Irish Bar.
 He did not have any great reputation as a lawyer or as a politician and his rapid rise to power caused some surprise; in particular, his elevation to the office of Lord Chief Justice when he was little more than 35 years old was most unusual, if not unprecedented.
 Ball attributes his success to his family's wealth and political connections, and the friendship of William King, Archbishop of Dublin, who had considerable though not unlimited influence over judicial appointments.
 John Parnell, William's brother-in-law, probably also owed his appointment to the Bench to King's influence, as the two men had always been close.